 If there’s one thing you don’t want to be worrying about three months in, it’s whether you’re registered for tax, properly insured, or legally secure.

 First things first: you need to be on Her Majesty’s Revenue & Customs (HMRC’s) radar.
 This is mainly to ensure you’re paying tax properly – use the HMRC website to get set up and registered – and you’ll also need to decide whether you’re going to be a sole trader, limited company, or something else.
 Read our article on company structure options and decide what’s right for you.

-Also important to keep on your start-a-business-checklist – setting up a solid business insurance policy and getting organised with any licenses or permits you might need.
+Also important to keep on your start-a-business-checklist – setting up a public liability insurance policy and getting organised with any licenses or permits you might need.
 From licenses for working with children to health and safety checks, you’ll need to research your industry thoroughly and keep an eye on any changing requirements.